-Here in the UK, though his assessments from New York and Manila were not immediately accepted, the school initiated the 3-year assessment which led to his having an Education, Health and Care Plan in 2015.
+Here in the UK, though his assessments from New York and Manila were not immediately accepted, the school initiated the 3-year assessment.
+This led to him having an Education, Health and Care Plan in 2015.
 He is now given 1:1 support throughout the day, in the subjects that he needs help in, and the school holds a small social stories class for him twice a week.

-My advice for other parents whose children might have SEN is to keep talking to the teachers and tutors, share with them what happens to your child at home and in school, what he/she is good at, what they dislike, inform them of the lessons they are having issues with in school, show the tutors your child’s school reports, etc. In short, just actively engage with their education.
+My advice for other parents whose children might have SEN is to keep talking to the teachers and tutors, share with them what happens to your child at home and in school, what he/she is good at, what they dislike, inform them of the lessons they are having issues within the school, show the tutors your child’s school reports, etc. In short, just actively engage with their education.

-At Explore Learning, we get to know all our members as individuals and tailor our curriculum and environment so each child can progress in their own way.
+At Explore Learning, we get to know all our members as individuals and tailor our curriculum and environment so each child can progress in their own individual way.
 This is something that our members have found valuable – Emma continues:

 He is welcomed for who he is and celebrated for what he can do.
 The regular maths and reading program enables him to focus on what he loves best (maths) and likes the least (reading) but which both are important in his academic life.
-Being with other children from different schools also helps him to accept others’ opinions and makes him (I guess) realise that he is not any different from the other kids.
+Being with other children from different schools also helps him to accept others’ opinions and makes him realise that he is not any different from the other kids.

 David enjoys going and would not have continued this long if it weren’t so.
-The tutors at Explore Learning know how to encourage him when he feels frustrated at not understanding something (and consequently getting a low score, which he really hates!) and at the same time, they know enough when to let go and let his imagination and creativity take control.
+The tutors at Explore Learning know how to encourage him when he feels frustrated at not understanding something (and consequently getting a low score, which he really hates!), and at the same time, they know enough when to let go and let his imagination and creativity take control.

 We have been members for about a year.
 It seems like a long time already because my son has progressed so much in his reading comprehension and writing skills that it feels we have been there for a lot more than a year!”

-Mackenzie is 10 years old and is a member of our Leeds Moortown centre.
+Mackenzie is 10 years old and is a member of our Leeds Moortown tuition centre.
 Mary told us:

 My advice to other parents whose children might have autism is to always let them learn at their own pace.